shimul705/PH-L2-B6A3/readme.md

 - PostgreSQL
 - Standard SQL (JOIN, NOT EXISTS, WHERE, GROUP BY, HAVING)

-This submission strictly adheres to the assignment guidelines, using only the required SQL concepts and matching all expected outputs.
+This submission strictly adheres to the assignment guidelines, using only the required SQL (postgresql) concepts and matching all expected outputs.

 ---
 **Submitted for Database Assignment – Vehicle Rental System**